dcortez2/gittgthr/README.md

   - To start an issue, you are required to have a GitHub account.
   - Feel free to add any issues or build upon discovered ones.
   - Email to csc131gettogether_1172781000000017243@bugs.zohoprojects.com

+#Note

+V_1_0_3 : Login and Create account features should be fully fuctional Test and report bugs